FAQ

 • Being accused of cheating

-• Extreme Jealousy, Not allowed to talk to or engage with other women/men
+• Extreme jealousy, not allowed to talk to or engage with other women/men

 • Using children to manipulate the relationship

-• Prolonged silent treatment (stone walling / making you feel invisible)
+• Prolonged silent treatment (stone walling/making you feel invisible)

 Digital: